FooBartn/FooBartn.github.io/_posts/2017-03-19-ucs-director-and-powershell.md

 Fortunately UCS Director can run PowerShell code on a remote machine, though you will have to install the PowerShell Scripting Agent (PSA) for UCSD somewhere in your environment first.
 It acts as a sort of proxy that actually runs the code.

 This means that anything you could do with PowerShell, you can call from within a UCS Director workflow.
 That opens up a world of possibilities!
-Unfortunately, it isn't without some... issues.
-Though they can be worked around without too much difficulty.
+Unfortunately, it isn't without a bit of weird behavior, though most of it can be worked around without too much difficulty.
 Hopefully the following information will help you out on your journey if you're starting to use PowerShell with UCS Director!

 ## A Quirky Relationship

 Issues exist in all software.
 It's the nature of the thing.
 What is important to know is that Cisco is constantly working to improve their product.
-If you can get around these, UCS Director is a fantastic orchestration tool; and Cisco is constantly working to improve it.
+If you can get around these, UCS Director is a fantastic orchestration tool.

 > `IMPORTANT NOTE:`
 > I'm told many of these issues are being addressed in UCS Director v6.5, which is currently in Beta.
 If you're going to Cisco Live, be sure to check out the UCS Director session by [Orf](https://twitter.com/ucsdguru)!

 ### Syntax